MTBO, Long Distance Event, North Pentlands

 - Google Map (aerial) - Bing Map (OS)

-The event will be centred on the public car park at Swanston (adjacent to Swanston Golf Club, 111 Swanston Road Edinburgh EH10 7DS.
+Public Car/vehicle Parking: If you are coming by car there is a public car park at Swanston (adjacent to Swanston Golf Club (GR: NT240673)).
 Turn off Oxgangs Road (B701) south into Swanston Road (brown signpost to Pentland Hills Regional Park, Swanston) and follow for approximately 1km .
 NOTE that this car park is not exclusively for this event and is likely to be busy on a Saturday morning.
 You may therefore need to park along Swanston Road.
 Please do not use the golf club car park, the overflow car park or the driving range car park as the golf club will be busy with competitions on Saturday morning.

 Registration & Start Times

-Note that there will be limited entry or change of course on the day (subject to availability of maps), and there will be a single event briefing for all riders.
+Note that there will be limited entry or change of course on the day (subject to availability of maps), and there will be a single event briefing at 10.15am for all riders.

 START TIMES FOR ALL COURSES: 10.30am to 11.30am.
 There will not be allocated start times and we will be using stopwatches rather than any electronic timing.
 It is all fairly informal.